voltaicio/open_secrets/README.md

 Examples
 --------

+To run the examples:

 1. Create a config.json file in the module root:

     $ echo '{ "apiKey": "<api_key>" }' > config.json

-2. Run the examples (WARNING: use judiciously because the examples submit live requests that count against your API quota):
+2. Execute (WARNING: use judiciously because the examples submit live requests that count against your API quota):

     $ node examples.js